Toilet humour

-Toilet humour, or potty or scatological humour (compare scatology), is a type of off-colour humour dealing with defecation, diarrhea, constipation, urination and flatulence, and to a lesser extent vomiting and other bodily functions.
-It sees substantial crossover with sexual humour, such as dick jokes.
+Toilet humour or potty humour is a type of off-colour humour dealing with: defecation (including diarrhea and constipation), in which case it is called scatological humour (compare scatology); urination; flatulence, in which case it is called flatulence humor; or, to a lesser extent, vomiting and other bodily functions.

-Toilet humour is commonly an interest of children and young teenagers, for whom cultural taboos related to acknowledgement of waste excretion still have a degree of novelty.
+Toilet humour is commonly an interest of toddlers and young children, for whom cultural taboos related to acknowledgement of waste excretion still have a degree of novelty.
 The humour comes from the rejection of such taboos, and is a part of modern culture.

 Music

 Toilet humour is sometimes found in song and rhyme, particularly schoolboy songs.
 Examples of this are found in Mozart and scatology, and variants of the German folk schoolboys' song known as the Scheiße-Lied (English: "Shit-Song") which is indexed in the German Volksliederarchiv.
 A children's Spanish musical duo, Enrique y Ana, made a song called "Caca Culo Pedo Pis", which literally translates to "Poop Butt Fart Pee".

-American musician Matt Farley is known for writing and performing a multitude of songs related to urine, feces, vomit, and various other bodily fluids under the pseudonym The Toilet Bowl Cleaners, including one of his most popular songs entitled "Poop In My Fingernails".

-Farley has another pseudonym, The Odd Man Who Sings About Poop, Puke, and Pee.

 Detroit rapper Eminem famously utilises crude humour throughout his discography.
-His most notorious example of toilet humour was featured on the 2017 album Revival, where he raps "Your booty is heavy duty, like diarrhoea", a line which received extensive lament from critics.
+His most notorious example of toilet humour was featured on the 2017 album Revival, where he raps "Your booty is heavy duty, like diarrhea", a line which received extensive lament from critics.
 The Los Angeles Times comments: "If Hannibal Lecter could have recorded a rap album, this would have been it.
 Brilliant, sinister, scatological and a parent's nightmare."

+Czech goregrind band Gutalax, along with some grindcore bands uses cloaca humour as its primary musical themes.

 Performance

-Paul Oldfield, who performed under the name Mr Methane, performed a stage act that included him farting the notes of music.
+Paul Oldfield, who performed under the name Mr. Methane, performed a stage act that included him farting the notes of music.
 Joseph Pujol, who performed under the name Le Pétomane (French for "fart maniac"), performed a similar stage act for the Paris music hall scene.